-She used that stalwart spirit to start a furniture store in Kigali.
-She eventually used some of her savings from the business to found Gahaya Links.
+She used that stalwart spirit to start a furniture store in Kigali, a journey that led to the founding of Gahaya Links.
 The company took root in a rural village in the Gitarama region.
 Ndungutse gathered 20 women under a tree and told them she had no money but she did have advice to share.
 One of the first things she told every woman was not to return to her class the next day unless she brought a friend.

-“A friend brings another friend and we become so many,” she said.
+“A friend brings another friend and we become so many,” she says.
 “We started with 20 and we’re now running a network of 4,000 women in the whole country.”